AI Transformation: The Specialist’s Competitive Edge through Prompt Engineering.

 This webinar has ended, but you may register to view a recording of the session by clicking the button above.

-This Session will be moderated by Dr. Izchak Barzilay, Chair, RCDC Board of Directors
+This webinar will be moderated by Dr. Edwin Chan.

 COST: